kevinpt/opbasm/doc/index.rst

       return

- * `Static code analysis <http://code.google.com/p/opbasm/#Static_code_analysis>`_ to identify dead code and optionally remove it.
+ * `Static code analysis`_ to identify dead code and optionally remove it.
 This permits the development of code libraries that can be included without wasting memory on unused functions.

- * Code block annotations with `user defined PRAGMA meta-comments <http://code.google.com/p/opbasm/#User_defined_PRAGMAs>`_.
+ * Code block annotations with `user defined PRAGMA meta-comments`_.

-Support for the full PicoBlaze-6 syntax is provided as well as `enabling most of the new PB6 syntax enhancements in PicoBlaze-3 code <http://code.google.com/p/opbasm/#PicoBlaze_-3_enhancements>`_.
-The original templating system for ROM components is supported as well as a more flexible `generic ROM component <https://code.google.com/p/opbasm/#Generic_ROM_component>`_ that can read *.mem* and *.hex* files directly during synthesis and simulation.
-A utility script is included that permits `updating the ROM contents of a bitstream file <http://code.google.com/p/opbasm/#Updating_bit_files>`_ without requiring resynthesis as was formerly supplied by the DOS-based KCPSM3 tools.
+Support for the full PicoBlaze-6 syntax is provided as well as `enabling most of the new PB6 syntax enhancements in PicoBlaze-3 code`_.
+The original templating system for ROM components is supported as well as a more flexible `generic ROM component`_ that can read *.mem* and *.hex* files directly during synthesis and simulation.
+A utility script is included that permits `updating the ROM contents of a bitstream file`_ without requiring resynthesis as was formerly supplied by the DOS-based KCPSM3 tools.

 Files generated on non-Windows platforms will not have DOS line endings and PicoBlaze-3 files are not restricted to 8.3 file names.
 Opbasm also runs significantly faster than the native implementation: